clmplogo.jpg

 HUNLEY.JPG

 Book review editor Tom C. Hunley is an associate professor of English at Western Kentucky University and the director of Steel Toe Books.
-His latest books are Teaching Poetry Writing: A Five-Canon Approach and Octopus.
+His newest book.
+His newest books are PLUNK and Creative Writng Pedagogies for the Twenty-First Century.